This is an independent study, self-paced course.

 Telecommunicators, shift supervisors and communications center managers; the CTO; probationary telecommunicators who are still learning how to manage their workplace stress; and the sworn individual in the chain-of-command to whom the communications manager reports.

-This is not a self-paced course.
-Although there are no specific times that you must be online, you will be required to complete assignments during the week by the deadlines posted within the course.
-Hence, you must be committed to the course and invest the time necessary for successful completion.
-You should plan to dedicate approximately 8 hours during the week for the course activities.
+This is an independent study, self-paced course.
+Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
+You should plan to dedicate approximately eight (8) hours to the course activities.
+You must be committed to the course and invest the time necessary for successful completion.

 Computer requirements: You will complete the course entirely online.
 A dependable broadband internet connection with a Windows or Mac computer is required.